Not sure what to pack when you move into your College? We’ve put together a helpful list of things you will and won’t need.

-Cambridge railway station is located 1 mile (1.6km) south-east of the city centre, so it is advisable if you have a lot of luggage to get a bus or taxi to your college.
-The only exception to this is Homerton College, which is approximately a 15 minute walk from the train station.
+Cambridge train station is located 1 mile (1.6 km) south-east of the city centre.
+Cambridge North train station is located 4.2 miles (6.7 km) north-east of the city centre.
+It is advisable if you have a lot of luggage to get a bus or taxi to your college.
+The only exception to this is Homerton College, which is approximately a 15 minute walk from Cambridge train station.

 National coaches will take you to Drummer Street or Parkside bus stops.
-Both are near the town centre and you can walk with a suitcase from here to most city centre Colleges.
-If you are taking luggage to a west College (Selwyn, Wolfson or Newnham), a hill College (Robinson, Fitzwilliam, Lucy Cavendish, Churchill, Murray Edwards, St Edmunds or Girton), or Homerton you may want to get a taxi.
+Both are near the city centre and you can walk with a suitcase from here to most city centre Colleges.
+If you are taking luggage to a west Cambridge College (Robinson, Selwyn, Wolfson or Newnham) or a hill College (Fitzwilliam, Lucy Cavendish, Churchill, Murray Edwards, St Edmunds, Girton or Homerton) you may want to get a local bus or a taxi.

 Whilst you are at Cambridge, your College is where you live, work and play.
 There are loads of ways to get involved in College life, from joining a College sports team to running for a role on your JCR/MCR committee.
 Here is a quick breakdown so you know what to expect: